<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 The COVID-19 pandemic has jumpstarted many digital business initiatives enterprises were waiting to take on.
 In the face of these initiatives, the impact of cybersecurity and the security leader’s role has changed.
 It is no longer feasible for organizations to dedicate the number of resources (especially regarding cost) they were able to in the past to cyber risk assessments.

 Digital transformation has fundamentally altered organizations' configuration of people, processes, and technology.
 As a result, there are more opportunities for automation available for organizations that have a responsibility to implement to ensure they become – and stay – a business growth enabler.
 For too long, automation has been reserved for the most mature programs.
-With the rise of integrated risk management (IRM) platforms like CyberStrong, that is changing.
-Automation is no longer a reward at the end of the maturity journey but rather an enabler to mature faster and more robust.
+With the rise of cyber risk management platforms like CyberStrong, that is changing.
+Automation is no longer a reward at the end of the maturity journey but rather an enabler to mature faster and more robustly.

 The following will outline the cyber risk and compliance automation journey - a six-stage process that shows that cyber risk automation is possible for any program regardless of program maturity.